-Below is a list of Executive Actions, Memorandums, and other administrative actions taken by the Trump Administration in 2017 that put our environment at risk.
+Below is a list of Executive Actions, Memorandums, and other administrative actions taken from the Oval Office of President Trump in 2017 that put our environment and climate security at risk.
 These actions put America's water, air, and lands at risk of pollution; and will affect the health and well-being of every American.
 This list is intended to be a resource that can help increase awareness on policies regarding climate change, climate impacts, and environmental injustices.
 Without a safe environment, there is no place for any of us.

 - Action to reconsider Keystone-XL and Dakota Access Pipelines.

 - Action to expedite environmental reviews on infrastructure projects.

 - Presidential Memorandum to reduce regulations for manufacturing companies, including environmental regulations from the Environmental Protection Agency.

 - A media 'gag' order for several government agencies, including: Environmental Protection Agency (EPA), Department of Interior, and the Department of Health and Human Services.
 This includes a freeze on all EPA grants and contracts, which range from funding for local storm drains to university research grants.
 The social media 'gag' order now includes the Department of Energy's renewable energy team, as of 27 January 2017.